kcat/alure/README.md

 #### - Linux -

-If you are using Ubuntu, many of the pre-requisites may be installed.
-What you may find is that many of the header files cannot be found, Here are the packages that must be installed (in pairs of packages containing libraries and packages containing headers):
+If you are using Ubuntu, many of the pre-requisites may be installed, however you may find that many of the header files are not.
+Here is the full list of packages that must be installed.
+The list is in the format:

+>[dependency name]: [library package name], [header package name]

 * openal-soft : libopenal1, libopenal-dev
 * ogg : libogg0, libogg-dev
 * vorbis : libvorbis0a, libvorbis-dev
-* flac : libflac++6v5 and libflac8, libflac++-dev and libflac-dev
+* flac : libflac8, and libflac-dev
 * opusfile : libopusfule0, libopusfile-dev
 * SndFile : libsndfile1, libsndfile1-dev
 * mpg123 : libmpg123-0, libmpg123-dev